orthanc-mirrors/orthanc-book/Sphinx/source/faq/video.rst

 If you also want to **play** the videos, the `Osimis WebViewer plugin
 <https://bitbucket.org/osimis/osimis-webviewer-plugin>`__ is able to play
-H.264 (MPEG4) videos and 2D+t (cine) sequence but not MPEG2 videos that
+H.264 (MPEG4) videos and 2D+t (cine) sequences but not MPEG2 videos that
-actually can not be played by Web browsers.
+currently can not be played by Web browsers.

 If your video is a 2D+t (cine) sequence, Orthanc can also display it inside a Web browser by at least 2 different means: